ariasAleia/C---Basics/README.md

 I mean...
-Just begin and let's what happens.
+Just begin and let's see what happens.
 As soon as you begin to move, the perspective will change.